 This paper does not discuss decoding cost in any further detail.
-Let us recall that the purpose of this paper is to propose the BF decoding and demonstrate its potential as a practical post-processing algorithm for a pre-processing stochastic algorithm, such as a QA.
-Since the development of QA devices is ongoing, it is not easy to demonstrate our BF decoding algorithm as a post-processing step for an actual QA device.
-Instead, the potential of the BF decoding was demonstrated using a classical MCMC sampler as a pre-processor in this study.
-We believe that the present result depends principally on the properties of the BF decoding algorithm, not on the MCMC sampler.
+Let us recall that the purpose of this paper is to propose the BF decoding and demonstrate its potential as a practical postprocessing algorithm for a preprocessing stochastic algorithm, such as a QA.
+Since the development of QA devices is ongoing, it is not easy to demonstrate our BF decoding algorithm as a postprocessing step for an actual QA device.
+Instead, the potential of the BF decoding has been demonstrated using a classical MCMC sampler as a preprocessor in this study.
+We believe that the present result depends primarily on the high compatibility between the SLHZ model and the BF decoding algorithm, rather than on the MCMC sampler.
 Furthermore, our result is consistent with the general belief that two decoding algorithms based on different mechanisms can be combined to solve problems that neither can solve alone.
 We believe that our BF decoding algorithm is promising for correcting readout errors of the QA devices due to measurement errors as well as dynamic errors that may be encountered during QA.

-\section{Conclusions}
+\section{CONCLUSIONS}